aholdahl/c-sharp-project/README.md

 Built using instructions from : https://daveabrock.com/2018/03/05/full-stack-development-in-vs-code-with-asp-net-core/

+# Package Manager

+dotnet add package is similar to npm install.
+The official package manager for .Net is NuGet

 # Install NPGSQL

 Note: This is like pg and JDBC in that it allows C# to use PostgreSQL